ScHARR Research Information Governance

 ScHARR is home to world-leading health research.
 We are ranked 4th in the UK for the power of our research (quality and quantity).

-It is important we manage the information we hold in an effective and secure way, in particular that which is personal or sensitive.
+It is essential that we manage the information we hold in an effective and secure way, in particular that which is personal or sensitive.
 Information governance (IG) encompasses a set of standards and guidance which describe how information should be handled.

 The ScHARR Information Governance Committee is responsible for the creation, dissemination and implementation of information governance policies and processes which demonstrate that we can be trusted to maintain confidentiality and security.
 Information Governance (IG) is the way in which organisations (whether inside or outside the NHS) handle information, in particular that which is considered to be personal or sensitive.